Whistle with Carved Design of Long-beaked Water Bird

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This is a long, thin whistle with only one hole in the beak of a bird with metal tacks for eyes.
+Long, thin whistle with only one hole in the beak of a bird with metal tacks for eyes.
 The bird's head is carved at the end and painted blue-green on the outside and red on the inside.
 The nostril slits are also painted red.
 The stop is a piece of birch bark held in place with a sinew wrapping.
 Jarvis (the collector) original inscription reads, "Indian Flute Chippeway."

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome